mxriverlynn/Albacore/README.markdown

 ## How To Use albacore

-On systems do not have the "RUBYOPT" environment variable set to automatically include rubygems, you will also need to add
+On systems do not have the "RUBYOPT" environment variable set to automatically include rubygems, you may need to add

     require 'rubygems'